kuixu/VRmol/README.md

 We leverage the most cutting-edge computational technologies to develop a virtual reality (VR) system - VRmol - that provides the visualization and analysis of macromolecule structures in an infinite virtual environment on the web.
 VRmol is natively built with WebVR technology, providing all structural analysis functions in a fully immersive, inspiring virtual environment.
 It is convenient to use, runs on internet and requires no software downloading and installation.
 And by connecting to a number of cloud-based genomic and drug databases, it provides an integrative platform to perform advanced structural and translational research.
 It can be freely accessed online by typing [https://VRmol.net](https://VRmol.net?from=github) in VR-supported browser.

+## News
+ - 05/16/2019: The service provider is suferring of Network Rounte Issue, VRmol server is outage.
+ - 04/27/2019: VRmol is being on show at Tsinghua's 108 anniversary.
+ - 02/27/2019: VRmol is applied in teaching structural biology cource at Tsinghua University.

 ## Documentation